prashant-kikani/prashant-kikani.github.io/_posts/2021-10-02-meta-learning.markdown

 This "genuine curiosity" also acts as a catalyst in learning new things.
 So, <b>having genuine curiosity and aspiration to explore new things is part of our "learning to learn" skill</b>.

 In the previous point I mentioned that, I watch multiple videos and read multiple posts/papers to figure out a common pattern among them and eventually learn that thing, "aspiration and genuine curiosity" acts as fuel while watching those multiple videos and reading multiple papers/posts.

+While learning new things, sometimes we need to [challenge assumptions](https://prashantkikani.com/blog/challenge-assumptions) and unlearn old things.
+Aspiration to stay relevant is important for that.

-So, curiosity and aspiration are catalysts for learning and exploring new things.
+So to summarize, curiosity and aspiration are catalysts for learning and exploring new things.